syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

         private void show_Clicked(object sender, EventArgs e)
         {
-            // Shows SfPopup in full width and height of the screen using the SfPopup.IsFullScreen property. popup.IsFullScreen = true;
+            // Show the SfPopup in full width and height of the screen using the SfPopup.IsFullScreen property. popup.IsFullScreen = true;
             popup.IsOpen = true;

-            // Shows SfPopup in full width and height of the screen using the SfPopup.Show(bool) method.
+            // Show the SfPopup in full width and height of the screen using the SfPopup.IsFullScreen property.
             // popup.Show(true);
         }
     }